cj-mills/christianjmills/_posts/2021-10-6-OpenVINO-Object-Detection-for-Unity-Tutorial-2.md

 ![visual_studio_select_dll_template](..\images\openvino-unity-plugin\visual_studio_select_dll_template.png)

-In the next window, we'll name the new project `OpenVINO_Plugin`.
+In the next window, we'll name the new project `OpenVINO_YOLOX_DLL`.
 Take note of the `Location` the project will be saved to and click `Create`.
 The default location can be replaced, but we will need to access the project folder to get the generated DLL file.

 ![visual_studio_create_OpenVINO_YOLOX_DLL](..\images\openvino-yolox-unity\visual_studio_create_OpenVINO_YOLOX_DLL.png)